gitchomik/sysbus/README.md

 ## The network topology

-The Livebox is more or less able to display the [network topology] (http: //livebox.home/supportMapper.html) from its admin page.
+The Livebox is more or less able to display the [network topology](http://livebox.home/supportMapper.html) from its admin page.
 This information is stored in the datamodel, and it has more details than the web interface wants to display.

 In particular, peripherals connected in Wi-Fi 2.4GHz (interface wl0) and those connected in 5GHz (interface wl1).